industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![IE_Dataservice1](graphics/IE_Dataservice1_Central.png)

 2. Click "+" to add a new adapter

 3. Add one adapter for Energy1 and one adapter for Energy2

 4. Add the data as shown in the picture

   URL for Energy1 `ie/m/j/simatic/v1/iefc/dp/energy1line1`

   URL for Energy2 `ie/m/j/simatic/v1/iefc/dp/energy2line2`

-5. save the configuration
+5. Save the configuration

-6. open the configuration again and set the status on "Active"
+6. Open the configuration again and set the status on "Active"

   ![IE_Dataservice2](graphics/IE_Dataservice2.png)

 After the adapters are connected you can find the data in the Dataservice.

-7. click on the first button on the left side
+7. Click on the first button on the left side

   ![IE_Dataservice3](graphics/IE_Dataservice3.png)